timsegraves/mongoid-geospatial/README.md

     rake db:mongoid:create_indexes

-Using mongoid_geospatial (or mongoid for that matter) without rails?
+Using mongoid-geospatial (or mongoid for that matter) without rails?

     https://github.com/kristianmandrup/mongoid_indexing